Written by CorpsAfrica/Malawi Volunteer Ms. Vanessa Chimutu

-With my arrival into the community I had so such mixed feelings and emotions pertaining to what I was supposed to be doing here, but by and by, everything fell into place.
+With my arrival into the community I had so many mixed feelings and emotions about what I was supposed to be doing here, but by and by, everything fell into place.

 The head then begun to tell me some of the challenges which they experience at the school, such as, high dropout rates, pregnancies, and theft, just to mention a few.
 I also observed that the school had no geography teacher for the form fours, so after shadowing the teacher who was teaching them and was leaving the next week I was excited to volunteer to teach the students a subject which I majored in at university!
 Isn’t this great!!!!!!
 One way of getting to know the students at the school better.
 Well enough about the school…..
 Moving on.